e-kwsm/amdsmi/docs/how-to/using-AMD-SMI-CLI-tool.md

 amd-smi reset --gpureset --gpu all
 ```

-More detailed verison information is available from `amd-smi version`
+More detailed version information is available from `amd-smi version`

 Each command will have detailed information via `amd-smi [command] --help`